UAlaska-IT/database_application/README.md

 ### server

-Which database servers to install is inferred from database attributes.

 * `node['database_application']['postgresql']['server_locale']`.
 Defaults to `'C.UTF-8'`.
 The locale for the master database.

+Which database servers to install is inferred from database attributes.

 ### firewall

 * `node['database_application']['firewall']['allowed_source']`.
-Defaults to `'0.0.0.0/0'`.
+Defaults to `nil`.
-Allowed origins for database connections.
+If non-nil, will be set as the source for database connections.
 For most databases this should be restricted.

 ### database